 Contact Karns & Kerrison If You or Your Loved One Suffered a TBI

-Our founding attorney and renowned Providence traumatic brain injury lawyer, Robert T. Karns, is one of the nation's premier advocates for head injury victims.
+Our founding attorney and renowned Rhode Island traumatic brain injury lawyer, Robert T. Karns, is one of the nation's premier advocates for head injury victims.
 Over the past 45 years, Robert has conducted extensive research in this area and has established a reputation for successfully handling some of the most complex brain injury cases in the country.

 He applies sophisticated research and well-documented evidence to build strong cases for brain injury victims dealing with problematic conditions made worse by traumatic brain injury, such as:

 - Post-traumatic vertigo

 If you or a loved one has sustained a head or brain injury because of someone else's negligence, you are entitled to seek justice and full compensation to cover your medical expenses, loss of income, and pain and suffering.
 It is crucial that you seek out an experienced personal injury lawyer who understands the complexities of head and brain injuries.

 View our TBI resources or contact us at (888) 281-3100 for a complimentary consultation with one of our traumatic brain injury attorneys in RI.

 Car Accident Traumatic Brain InjuryI would definitely recommend Karns & Kerrison to anyone who asked - they come through for you.